 Finally, Twitter needs to do more to introduce users to the diversity of experiences that are possible on the platform.
 It needs to educate users on how to customize the experience they have on the platform, enhance these tools, and open up them up more to third-party developers.

 I’m not convinced Twitter will implement these changes.
-But it’s worth highlighting that changes similar to Musk’s proposals could make the platform better and more future-ready.
+But it’s worth highlighting that these changes are possible.

 What Will Happen Next?